Welcome to West Bradford Golf Club

 His opinion was favourable, so Mr James Young of James Young & Co, a firm of architects was consulted.
 Mr Young drew up a sketch of a suggested 9-hole course.

 Mr Ezra Naylor and Mr James Young called a meeting of local gentlemen at the Victoria Hotel on 10th May 1900.
 The Club was formed, and officers were elected, Mr James Hill being the first president.

 In 1907 James Young & Co were consulted once again, this time regarding plans to extend the course to 18 holes.
-In December 1908 the new West Bradford Golf Club Clubhouse was opened – a refurbishment of the Grade II listed Farmhouse building dating back to 1725 that stood on the former Chellow Farm land.
+In December 1908 the new West Bradford Golf Club Clubhouse was opened – a refurbishment of the Grade II listed Manor House building dating back to 1725 that stood on the former Chellow Farm land.